Bobobo-bo-Bo-bobo/check_consul_node/README.md

 # Preface
-`check_consul_node` is a Nagios check for reporiting the health state of a node in Consul cluster.
+`check_consul_node` is a Nagios check for reporting the health state of a node in Consul cluster.

 # Build requirements
 This tool is implemented in Go so, obviously, a Go compiler is required.